alliander-opensource/schema-composer/CONTRIBUTING.md

 <!--
-SPDX-FileCopyrightText: 'Copyright Contributors to the [name_open_source_project] project'
+SPDX-FileCopyrightText: 'Copyright Contributors to the schema-composer project'

 SPDX-License-Identifier: Apache-2.0
 -->